ub-unibe-ch/Docx2Jats/README.md

 - admin rights on your device
 - pandoc installed https://pandoc.org/installing.html

-Preperation of the .docx file (see article_chapter.docx)
+Preperation of the .docx file (see article.docx)
 - delete metadata (authors, abstract, publication dates, ...).
 Metadata have to be added manually after conversion
 - tag headings consequently (until 3 Levels)
 - insert footnotes in MS Word